-- 1. Unscrew the Front End Plate Cap Screws (15). - 2.
-Using a puller, pull the Front End Plate (2) along with the Front Rotor Bearing (8A) from the rotor shaft. - 3.
-The Rotor Shaft Seal (9) is pressed into the Front End Plate.
-Do not remove this Seal unless you have a new Seal on hand.
+- 1. Unscrew the Front End Plate Cap Screws (13). - 2.
+Using a puller, pull the Front End Plate (2) along with the Front Rotor Bearing (8A) from the rotor shaft.

+- 3. The Rotor Shaft Seal (7) is pressed into Shield (15).
+Do not remove these parts unless you have a new Seal on hand.
 This Seal is always destroyed in the removal process.
-If you have to remove the Rotor Shaft Seal, pry it out with a large screwdriver. - 4.
+If you have to remove the Rotor Shaft Seal, unscrew and remove the Shield Cap Screws (17).
+Pull the Shield from the Front End Plate.
+If you have to remove the Rotor Shaft Seal, pry it out of the Shield with a large screwdriver. - 4.
 The Front Rotor Bearing is a slip fit in the Front End Plate.
-Slide or push it from the bearing recess.
+Slide or push it from the bearing recess. - 5.
+Carefully remove O-Ring (16) from Shield, taking care not to cut o-ring.